Gnosis-MEP/Event-Dispatcher/README.md

     "data_flow": [
             ["dest1", "dest2"], // first step
             ["dest3"],          // second step
-            ["graph-builder"]   // final step
+            ["matcher"]   // final step
         ],
     "data_path": [],
 }
 ```
-Where, data_flow is the complete data-flow for this event.
+Where, data_flow is the complete data-flow for this event (based on the control flow sent by the Query Planner).
 And data_path is the ongoing process (whenever it gets into a new destination in the data-flow, it will update data_path, in order to have the current destination in there).
 The data events are dispatched to the destinations in the first step on the dataflow.